fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 * Latin punctuation, marks, and symbols (new, or adjusted if already present)
 * Latin letters

-In the earliest stages, aside from some "control" characters to determine shape/spacing, it is also useful to use some "height extremes", low and high, to determine inter-line spacing.

 For someone very experienced, it is possible to design the initial Light and Bold weights of a Devanagari typeface in around 2 to 3 months.

 Here is a sample schedule for an interpolated family of 9 weights, upright and slanted, of a somewhat simple 'sans' design: